 What makes your summer camp unique, and why should we choose you?

 Great question!
 There are three things that makes Shaffer's High Sierra Camp unique and deserving your trust for this summer.
 First is our small size.
 With just 88 or fewer campers, you won't get lost in a crowd.
 Our intimate size lets you get to know just about everyone, and hopefully make friends that will last a life time.
 Second is our location.
 Nestled in California's splendid Tahoe National Forest on the peaceful headwaters of the North Yuba River and adjacent to the Sierra Buttes and the Lakes Basin Recreation Area, you are not only surrounded by incomparable beauty, but 70+ pristine mountain lakes, miles and miles of hiking and biking trails, and tons things to do.
 You won't get bored!
-And third is our focus on noncompetitive wilderness adventure activities that are designed to promote team-building and increase self-confidence by allowing campers to learn new skills and conquer challenges.
+And third is our focus on child and youth development using noncompetitive wilderness adventure activities that are designed to promote essential life skills such as self-confidence, self-esteem, independence, social competence, and judgment.

 Where exactly are you located?